Abhinav1004/ApniDukaan/README.md

 • Managing Customer Orders on the shopping website
 • Send asynchronous notifications emails to customers using Celery with RabbitMQ as message broker
 • Monitor Celery messaging queues using Flower
+• Integrate Payment Gateway to Project
+• Generate PDF Invoices and send it to customer email

 # Installation